This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Family drama and a murder mystery.
 The mystery was intriguing, especially since it’s not really clear if their was foul play or if the car ended up in the water from an accident or suicide.
 As the story continues, it seems any of those scenarios is possible.
 The family drama includes Ian and Andi’s teenage years and the events currently happening in everyone’s lives.

-An entertaining read, but I would have enjoyed more suspense.
+Drowning with Others is an entertaining read, but I would have enjoyed more suspense.
 A good read for fans of domestic suspense that enjoy more relationship drama than suspense.